JLi69/tetromino-game/README.md

 # Tetromino Game
 A clone of the popular game Tetris.

+## Controls
+Left arrow key = move tetromino to the left
+Right arrow key = move tetromino to the right
+Up arrow key = rotate the tetromino
+Space = drop the tetromino

 ## How to Compile the Code
 To compile the source code into the binary file type the following commands:
 ```